minnasiddiqui/minnasiddiqui/README.md

 - 👋 Hi, I’m @minnasiddiqui
-- 👀 I’m interested in computer science, specifically cybersecurity and data science
+- 👀 I’m interested in computer science, specifically AI, data science, cybersecurity, and bioinformatics.
-- 🌱 I’m currently learning CSS, HTML, and JavaScript from CourseEra
+- 🌱 I’m currently learning Java, CSS, HTML, and Javascript.
 - 💞️ I’m looking to collaborate on any beginner project that I can add to my resume
 - 📫 How to reach me - my linkedin is https://www.linkedin.com/in/minna-siddiqui